ETSTribology/PolyFEMBlenderPlugin/README.md

 ---

-## Contributing

-We welcome contributions to improve the add-on.
-If you want to contribute:

-1. Fork the repository.
-2. Create a new branch (`feature/your-feature` or `fix/your-fix`).
-3. Submit a pull request with a detailed explanation of the changes.

----

 ## License

 This project is licensed under the **GNU General Public License v3.0**.
 See the [LICENSE](./LICENSE) file for more details.